 Smooth handling for medical support needs correct information and enough planning and effort so that there is no bottleneck.
 But the situation and available capacity and facilities and the SOPs keep changing.
 Family caregivers therefore have to stay informed without getting swamped, overwhelmed and stressed.

-The risk of seniors going out is recognized in various issued circulars and those above 65 are advised not to go out except for essential tasks and medical reasons.
 Even with unlock, seniors with dementia should avoid any trip to a clinic/ hospital unless necessary, and use teleconsultation to get medical input.

 Various aspects of medical support are discussed below.
 Note that in case someone with dementia is being taken outside home for some investigation or consultation etc, the person should be made to wear a mask, and due caution has to be taken to ensure they do not touch their eyes, nose and mouth , and that either frequent hand washing or hand sanitisers are used to keep the hand clean.
 This may need a lot of alertness and persuasion.

-One problem that got highlighted during lockdown was that not all families have recent prescriptions.
+One problem noticed during lockdown was that not all families have recent prescriptions.
 In fact, they may not have any prescriptions for some medicines, especially alternate medicines or medicines that have been used for years.
 Many families are not in regular touch with doctors because they manage with old prescriptions and take the same medicines for years, and just “adjust” dosage at their own discretion.
 This may not be medically advisable, but is a reality nevertheless.

 It is best to discuss with the doctor which tests and investigations are required and which can be deferred.
 For doctor advice, see section on telemedicine below.